Carl Röver: Nazi career

 Already before the Nazi seizure of power, Carl Röver had been active in politics.
 He joined the Oldenburg Stadtsrat (Municipal Council) in 1924.
 He was an Ortsgruppenleiter for the party in April 1925 and a Bezirksleiter (District Leader) in Oldenburg and East Friesland in July 1927.
 On 20 May 1928 he became a member of the Oldenburg Landtag.
 Finally, Adolf Hitler appointed him Gauleiter when the Gau Weser-Ems was established on 1 October 1928.
-In September 1930 he was elected to the Reichstag from electoral constituency 14, Weser-Ems.
+In September 1930, he was elected to the Reichstag from electoral constituency 14, Weser-Ems, and he would retain this seat until his death.
 On 16 June 1932, he became Minister-president of Oldenburg, thus uniting under his control the highest party and governmental offices in his jurisdiction.

 When in September 1932 the Oldenburg superior church council, the executive board of the Evangelical Lutheran Church in Oldenburg, decided to give permission to use the St. Lambert's Church in Oldenburg city for the sermon of the African Pastor Robert Kwami.
 Röver reacted immediately, directing racist tirades against Kwami, the Norddeutsche Mission and the superior church council demanding to postpone the sermon.
 The Nazi-party called upon the State Ministry of Oldenburg, the Nazi-dominated state government, to stop the sermon.
 Despite the public threats by the local Nazis that were later become known as the so-called Kwami Affair, the sermon was carried out as planned on 20 September 1932.

 On 5 May 1933 Röver was appointed to the post of Reichsstatthalter for the states of both Oldenburg and Bremen after the Nazi regime effectively took centralized control of the state governments in Germany.
 In this post he played a role in the perpetration of the Holocaust as he personally signed the order for every Jew deported from Bremen during his life.